The National Interest Waiver Application Process

 - Comments on the petitioner’s published works by critics/journal referees

-- Proof the petitioner have acted as a referee or reviewer, or acted as the judge of the work of others
+- Proof of the petitioner acting as a referee, reviewer, or judge

 - Requests for reprints of the petitioner’s publications

-- Evidence of awards or honors received including scholarships, travel awards
+- Evidence of awards or honors received (e.g. scholarships, travel awards, etc.)

-- Use of the petitioner’s work by others in academia, research, or commercial use
+- Use of the petitioner’s work by others in academia, research, or commercial activities

 - Details of the funding for the petitioner’s research projects or grants

-- Press coverage of the petitioner’s work in “popular media” including newspapers, popular magazines, internet, or television
+- Press coverage of the petitioner’s work in popular media, including newspapers, magazines, internet, or television

 Letters of Recommendation

-These letters of recommendation for the national interest waiver should state the national waiver applicant’s impact on their field.
-While being a diligent and hard working team worker may be important in hiring for a job, it is not a quality relevant to qualification for a national interest waiver.
-The letters of recommendation for the national interest waiver should not just say that the petitioner have discovered something, or devised a new method.
-Instead, the letters should detail HOW the petitioner’s discoveries and methods are actually used by other people.
-This is necessary because the USCIS examiners generally do not find it sufficient to have simply discovered something.
-USCIS examiners look for the applicant’s importance in the field, which can be evidenced by the fact that other people, places, or institutions are using what the national interest waiver applicant discovered.
+These letters should elucidate the applicant’s impact in their field.
+While being a diligent and hardworking team player may be important in hiring for a job, it does not support eligibility for a National Interest Waiver.
+The letters of recommendation should not just say that the petitioner discovered something or devised a new method—instead, the letters should detail HOW the petitioner’s discoveries and methods are actually used by other people.
+This is necessary because USCIS examiners generally do not find discoveries sufficient.
+USCIS examiners look for the applicant’s importance in the field, which can be evidenced by the fact that other people, places, or institutions are using what the applicant discovered.

-The Fleischer Law Firm LLC provides its clients with samples of strong recommendation letters, along with sample personal statements and unparalleled insight into the very complicated process of successfully filing for a National Interest Waiver.
+The Fleischer Law Firm LLC provides clients with samples of strong recommendation letters and personal statements, as well as unparalleled insight into the exceedingly complicated process of filing for a National Interest Waiver.
 We have obtained National Interest Waivers for innumerable clients, including research scientists, physicists, physicians, historic scholars, engineers, dancers, musicians, and many other occupations.